 How to See the Sphinx?

 While in Giza the Sphinx, said to have been made in the image of Pharaoh Khafre guarding the Pharaoh’s pyramid, is another must-visit.
-Did you know that the missing nose of this magnificent monument is said to have been blown off by a cannon fired by Napoleon Bonaparte?
+To this day, the sphinx’s broken nose remains a mystery.

 There are two spots to see the Sphinx, but most tourists have to go to the side through a weird structure that I still don’t know the purpose of.
 They’ll check your tickets to ensure that you paid the entrance fee to the pyramid complex.
 From this angle you’ll experience the side of the Sphinx, but not the front.